-In 2014, D’Arcy was inducted into the PR Week PR Hall of Fame and was named the nation’s top woman in PR as well as number 4 on the list of “50 Most Powerful People in PR.”
-D’Arcy was also named to the top 10 "50 Most Powerful People in PR" in 2013 and 2012, and in 2010 was inducted into the PR News PR Hall of Fame as one of the Nation’s top 25 communications executives.
-She was also named among the "Most Powerful Women in Cable" in 2014, 2013, 2012, 2011 and 2010.
+In 2015, D’Arcy received the Vanguard Award for Government and Community Relations from the National Cable & Telecommunications Association (NCTA).
+She was also named the nation’s top woman in PR as well as seventh on the 2015 PR Week Power List.
+In 2014, D’Arcy was inducted into the PR Week PR Hall of Fame.
+She was also named to the top 10 "50 Most Powerful People in PR" in 2014, 2013, 2012, and in 2010 was inducted into the PR News PR Hall of Fame as one of the Nation’s top 25 communications executives.
+In addition, D’Arcy has been named among the "Most Powerful Women in Cable" in 2014, 2013, 2012, 2011 and 2010.
 In 2005, she was a recipient of the Philadelphia Business Journal’s "Women of Distinction" award and Profiles in Diversity Journal’s "Women Worth Watching" award.
 She has also served on the Board of Directors and special committees for a number of non-profit organizations, including the Steppingstone Foundation, Corporate Board of the Philadelphia Museum of Art, Philadelphia Convention and Visitors Bureau, Academy of Notre Dame de Namur, Lincoln Financial Group Foundation, Advanta Foundation and the Delaware Valley Grantmakers.

 D’Arcy earned a BA degree from Trinity College and an MS degree from the University of Pennsylvania.
 She resides in Radnor, Pennsylvania, with her husband.